 I’d take the Shopper to the park, this was the 70’s parents regularly sent their children to the park unsupervised.
 On arrival, I’d scan the fields for boys on a drop handle racer bikes.
 Having spotted my target, the next part was to negotiate a swap, which was surprisingly easy.
 Either my Shopper was abandoned while the boy hung out at the swings, or for laughs they rode the Shopper up and down steps.
 Unconcerned by either arrangement, I lapped the park on a borrowed racer.
 Head low over the handle bars, peddling as fast as my legs would go.
 It was absolutely exhilarating.

 The long straight path by the tennis courts, is a vivid memory, it was very flat and empty, tennis was not a sport of anyone’s choice locally.
 Down to the end, turn right and the next three path, I’d weave around children and stray dogs.
 Up past the cafe (slightly up hill).
 Down hill by the road (pick up speed).
 Right again along the bottom, by the swings.
 Round and round I’d go until flagged down by the owner of the racer, the Shopper returned.
 In my head, I was just a faster version of me.
 I didn’t know the Tour De France existed, I’d never heard Beryl Burton, Victoria Pendleton wasn’t even born.
-I loved cycling for the joy of the wind in my face, the trill of going faster, simply expending the energy of childhood.
-The Shopper and I eventually found mutual respect and it was my transport to school for a while.
+I loved cycling for the joy of the wind in my face, the thrill of going faster, simply expending the energy of childhood.
+The Shopper and I eventually found mutual respect and it became my transport to school.

 A racer was never to be mine.
 I’ve since owned a vintage bike and mountain bike with an adoration other people reserve for pets.
 Somewhere, is one photo of me standing in front of our garage, awkwardly holding the handlebars of the Shopper, empty basket on the front.
 I’m wearing a short, white and blue printed, polyester dress, completely inappropriate for bike riding.
 I’ve lots of photos of my son with his first bike, his balance bike, finding his independence and disappearing into the distance.
 Then his first ‘proper’ bike, the pride and the joy of peddling under his own steam.